 What taxes, fees and closing costs are involved when acquiring property in the DR?

-There are very few fees involved with buying a property in the DR. On average, the one-time fee is apporximately 5% of the property purchase price.
-This fee covers attorney fees, title registration, and government transfer tax.
-For more, visit DR Real Estate Law and Process.
+There are very few fees involved with buying a property in the DR. On average, the legal fees and the onetime 3% title transfer tax could amount to arround 3.5% - 4.5% of the property purchase price.
+Closing costs include all attorney fees, title registration, and the one time 3% government title transfer tax.
+Visit DR Real Estate Law and Process.

 What about property insurance?